NavehVH/AutoKeyBot/README.md

 You can start or pause the bot at any time through the application interface.

 *(Insert script code GIF/example here)*

 ---

+## Regular Bot Mode

+This mode allows you to create a bot **without writing any code**.
+You define a table of keystroke inputs along with the duration each input should be held.
+The bot will execute this sequence in an endless loop until it is paused or stopped.

+*(Insert main key table image here)*

+To enhance customization, Regular Bot Mode includes a feature called **Events**.
+Events allow you to define conditions that, when met in-game, trigger an alternative sequence of actions (a different input table) while the event is active.

+Supported event types include:

+- **Player Position** – Triggers if the player is within a specific range on the map
+- **Other Player in Map** – Triggers if another player is detected nearby
+- **Player Health** – Triggers if the player's health drops below a defined threshold
+- **Timer Event** – Triggers every X seconds

+*(Insert event example images here)*

+All features work seamlessly together, allowing you to define complex behaviors and precisely control how your player reacts to in-game situations.

+---

+## Botting Session Settings

+The botting session includes its own configurable settings, allowing for personalized and responsive automation.
+You can:

+- Enable a notification sound when another player appears on the map
+- Enable a notification sound after a specified amount of time has passed since the bot started
+- Automatically move the bot window to the top-left corner of the screen when it starts
+- Choose how the Regular Bot should behave when the player moves out of a defined range (e.g., stop current actions, trigger a fallback event, etc.)

+*(Insert botting session settings image here)*

+---

+## Extra Features and Functionality

+- Full ability to **save, edit, and delete** all bots, settings, and configurations
+- **Responsive UI** that remains functional and interactive while the bot is running
+- Option to **manually define screen coordinates** for reading player position and health via pixel data
+- UI layout is **responsive to different screen sizes** and resolutions for a smooth user experience

+---